lambdamikel/Busch-2090/README.md

 extra-register display, and display off.
 Note that the emulator slows down considerably with LCD being on.

+The Mega version supports saving a memory dump to SDCard.
+See ``PGM 2``.
+The LCD+Keypad shield offers a primitive file name editor.
+Use Select key to confirm current file name; Left and Right keys to move cursor, Up and Down keys to change character at cursor position.
+Files are loaded from SDCard with ``PGM 1``.
+Here, the LCD+Keypad shield is used to browse through the directory of files.
+Use Select key to confirm selection, and Left key to abort loading.

 ###``PGM`` Demo Programs are Stored in EEPROM

 Please first run the ``PGM-EEPROM.ino`` sketch.
 This will load 5